05.06.2024

 For example:

-— dynamics in the surrounding environment;
+— dynamics in the environment;

-Moving elements always attract interest and attention.
+Moving elements always evoke interest and attract attention.

-— the story of the world through the environment;
+— storytelling through the environment;

 — contrast;